 Food: In the wild mealworms eat foods such as leaves, compost, droppings and even dead animals.
 In captivity they eat most grains, meal and flour products.
 Refer to Food sections for more details.

 Worm to Pupa Development Time: Has a bell shape curve with some developing early, the bulk developing in the middle and some developing late.
 Depending on conditions it can take 3-6 months for worms to go to pupa.

 Pupa to Beetle Development Time: Varies with conditions however is around 5-20 days.
 With optimal climate conditions it will take less time and with less optimal conditions it will take longer.
 For instance we noticed pupa which had been sitting for weeks in hot 35 celcius degrees (95 Fahrenheit) with no climate control in summer, went to pupa overnight when we commenced air conditioner set to 25-28 degrees (77-82 Fahrenheit).

 Factors that Slow Down Pupa Development include: high worm densities, high or low temperatures and humidity (see following sections), insufficient wet and dry food (substrate) and infrequent removal of frass.

 Factors that Increase Pupa Development include: low worm densities, optimal temperature and humidity levels (see following sections), regular removal of frass.

-Life Expectancy: Beetles have an average life expectancy of approximately 8-10 weeks.
+Life Expectancy: Beetles have an average life expectancy of approximately 3-6 months depending on temperature.
+Productive breeding occurs in the first 4-6 weeks.
 All life stages has a bell shape curve, with some dying earlier, the most dying in the middle and some taking longer.